bouaik/bouaik/README.md

 ### <samp>Hey, there! 👋 </samp>

-<samp>I'm a Full Stack Web Developer from Morocco 🇲🇦 highly motivated, dynamic, persevering, rigorous.
-I am passionate about Web Developmentand and open source. 🤗 I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.</samp>
+<samp>I'm a highly motivated and dynamic Full Stack Web Developer from Morocco 🇲🇦..
+I am passionate about Web Development and open source. 🤗 I’m looking forward to collaborating on any Open Source projects, so please feel free to contact me.</samp>

 > The power of Open Source is the power of the people.
 The people rule.
 >